morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

 #### Canary testing

 Canary is equivalent to blue/green deployment.
 Application new veriosn is deployed in 2 steps, first a small percent of new version, such as 90% version 1, 10% version 2.
 If version2 passes the test, then change version 2 to 100%.

+#### Canary testing options

+2 options to create canary deployment:

+- In Lambda, create weighted versions in a alias.
+- In API gateway, create cananary in a stage.